OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:42

-They will throw them into the blazing furnace, where there will be weeping and gnashing of teeth.
+They will cast them into the blazing furnace, where there will be sorrow and grinding of teeth.

 ## Matthew 13:43

-Then the righteous will shine like the sun in the kingdom of their Father.
-He who has ears, let him hear.
+Then the righteous will shine brightly like the sun in the kingdom of their Father.
+Let those who have ears listen.

 ## Matthew 13:44